Virtual Memory Systems: Concepts and Implementation

 Common misconceptions

-The following sequence describes the hardware and software steps executed during a demand-paging page fault resolution on a standard x86-64 Linux system:
+The following sequence describes the hardware and OS steps executed during a demand-paging page fault:

 Reference table or matrix